Updated: Oct 19

 3D printing in healthcare ultimately allows you to plan for perfectly-fitting prosthetics and orthotics without breaking the bank.
 If you are interested in learning more about 3D-printed technology used at Grace Prosthetic Fabrication, contact our team today.

 Contact us today at 1-800-940-5437 to get started.
-You can schedule an online consultation with our team to discuss your patients' specific needs.
+You can schedule a consultation with our team to discuss your patients' specific needs.